19 Mysterious Old Home Features That Aren’t Useful Anymore

 Push-Button Light Switch

 A Hoosier cabinet is a free-standing kitchen cabinet that doubles as a workstation.
 These cabinets were common in the first few decades of the 20th century.
-The main reason they’ve declined in popularity is because most houses now have built-in kitchen cabinetry.
+They declined in popularity with the advent of built-in kitchen cabinetry and countertops.
 Check out these 10 simple kitchen cabinet repairs.

 If you’ve ever walked up to someone’s front door and seen a strange ground-level cast-iron contraption, it’s a boot scraper!
 Known as a “decrottoir” in French, which refers to the need to remove excrement (yuck), boot scrapers popped up in the 18th and 19th centuries alongside the invention of walking paths.
 With modernism came less mud in the streets (as well as less dog, human, horse and pig excrement), so the boot scraper declined in necessity and popularity.
 Build this handy boot scraper yourself in less than two hours.